Aves Island (Andaman Islands)

 Aves Island is an island of the Andaman Islands.
 It belongs to the North and Middle Andaman administrative district, part of the Indian union territory of Andaman and Nicobar Islands.
 The island lies 140 km north from Port Blair.

 History

 Aves Lighthouse, was established in 2008.

 Geography

-The island lies 3.5 km east of Mayabunder.
+The island belongs to the Stewart Sound Group and lies 3.5 km east of Mayabunder.
 The island is small, having an area of 0.2 km2.

 Administration

 Politically, Aves Island is part of Mayabunder Taluk.
 The island is privately owned by the Co-op Society Ltd. plantation.

 Transportation

 Aves Island is about 20 mins ride away by Dinghy from Mayabunder jetty.

 Demographics

 There is only 1 village.
 According to the 2011 census of India, the Island has 1 household.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 100%.